-NBWD considers the following types of incidents to be Level III Emergencies A health advisory is required and Department of Health must be notified:
+NBWD considers the following types of incidents to be Level III Emergencies.
+All Level III emergencies require a health advisory and Office of Drinking Water must be notified:

 - An acute confirmed, coliform maximum contamination level or E. coli/fecal positive sample. - A confirmed sample of another primary contaminant. - A system failure resulting in water shortage. - Transmission main break - Loss of source